Public Speaking

 Stav can be booked to present the following talks in her unique style, blending historical knowledge and little-known anecdotes with mini-performances.

-Tracing those legacies back to the golden age of circus, this lecture focuses on the three main players in the German-Jewish circus landscape — the families Lorch, Blumenfeld and Strassburger.
-Together we will chart their successes, their tours and their specialty acts, and discover their fates as the Nazi party rose to power.
-Telling their stories with sensitivity and humor, this lecture includes photos from personal albums, recorded testimonies, and personal stories.
-Meishar weaves this historic lecture with excerpts from her show "The Escape Act: A Holocaust Memoir", which is based on one of the stories she researched — that of Irene Danner-Storm, a Jewish acrobat whose family survived the Holocaust hiding in a German circus, offering insight into the process of transforming historical research into performance.
-Join us for a glimpse into a little-known colorful and fascinating world of Jewish circus artistry! |
+Tracing their legacies back to the golden age of circus, this talk charts the successes of the Jewish circus families, their tours and their specialty acts, painting a vivid picture of their legacies.
+Together we will discover their fates, as people and as businesses, throughout the years of the Nazi regime Telling these stories with sensitivity and humor, the talk includes photos from personal albums, recorded testimonies, and personal stories.
+This historic talk is woven with excerpts from Stav's show "The Escape Act: A Holocaust Memoir", is based on one of these stories — that of Irene Danner-Storm, a Jewish acrobat whose family survived WWII hiding in a German circus, offering insight into the process of transforming historic research into performance. |

 "SwastiKabaret: Nazi Representations